 RELATED: How I Get My Travel Fix From Home

 But back to portable chargers.
 There are plenty to choose from on Amazon but one of the most popular, with a 4.5 rating and with over 4,100 ratings, is this Anker Power Bank Ultra Slim Portable Charger.
 It comes with an 18-month warranty and is on sale now for $21.99 (31% off).
+I personally use the Nimble and I love it for a number of reasons including I can give readers $10 off with my promo code.

 BTW: If you’re really in a bind and your plane doesn’t have an outlet, you can kindly ask a flight attendant to charge it in the galley, something I’ve done a few times in a pinch.